DistributedWeb/ddrive/README.md

 })
 ```

-Hyperdrives can easily be replicated to other machines over any stream-based transport layer!
+dDrives can easily be replicated to other machines over any stream-based transport layer!

 ``` js
 var net = require('net')